1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 Condition (Grade)

 As with any coin, the condition or grade of a Bicentennial quarter significantly impacts its value.
-Coins that have been circulated typically show signs of wear, which diminishes their value to collectors.
+Coins that have been circulated typically show signs of wear, diminishing their value to collectors.
 Uncirculated or proof coins with high grades from a coin grading service, such as the Professional Coin Grading Service (PCGS) or Numismatic Guaranty Corporation (NGC), are generally worth more.

 Notable Bicentennial Quarter Varieties